FrankM1/docs/content/concepts/introduction.md

 sidebar: "concepts"
 ---

-Ghost is an open source, professional publishing platform built on a modern Node.js technology stack — designed for teams who need power, flexibility and performance.
+Qazana is an open source, professional publishing platform built on a modern Node.js technology stack — designed for teams who need power, flexibility and performance.

-Hitting the right balance of needs has led Ghost to be used in production by organisations including Apple, Sky News, DuckDuckGo, Mozilla, OpenAI, Square, CloudFlare, Tinder, the Bitcoin Foundation and [many more](https://qazana.net/customers/).
+Hitting the right balance of needs has led Qazana to be used in production by organisations including Apple, Sky News, DuckDuckGo, Mozilla, OpenAI, Square, CloudFlare, Tinder, the Bitcoin Foundation and [many more](https://qazana.net/customers/).

-Every day Ghost powers some of the most-read stories on the internet, serving hundreds of millions of requests across tens of thousands of sites.
+Every day Qazana powers some of the most-read stories on the internet, serving hundreds of millions of requests across tens of thousands of sites.

-## How is Ghost different?
+## How is Qazana different?

-The first question most people have is, of course, how is Ghost different from everything else out there?
+The first question most people have is, of course, how is Qazana different from everything else out there?
 Here's a table to give you a quick summary:

 <style>
 .features-comparison th:not(:first-child),